rks101/eglinux/README.md

 47 6	* * 7	root	test -x /usr/sbin/anacron || { cd / && run-parts --report /etc/cron.weekly; }
 52 6	1 * *	root	test -x /usr/sbin/anacron || { cd / && run-parts --report /etc/cron.monthly; }
 #
-0,10,20,30,40,50 *    * * *	rps	cd /home/rps/lsav && touch a.out            <== every 0,10,20,30,40,50th minute cd /home/rps/lsav and record timestamp or touch a.out
+0,10,20,30,40,50 *    * * *	rps	cd /home/rps/lsav && touch a.out            <== every 0,10,20,30,40,50th minute, update timestamp of /home/rps/lsav/a.out, initially create it, if it does not exist.
-00 7,13,19    * * *	root	cd /home/eg/backup && ./run_backup.sh             <== every day 7:00 am, 1:00 pm, 7:00 pm, go to /home/eg/backup directory and execute script run_backup.sh
+00 7,13,19    * * *	root	cd /home/eg/backup && ./run_backup.sh             <== every day 7:00 am, 1:00 pm, 7:00 pm, execute script /home/eg/backup/run_backup.sh to take backup
 ```

 Note: /etc/crontab is a global system-wide cron job scheduler.
 It contains a user option in the entry.
 Remember syntax as:
-Min Hr DoM Mon DoW user command
+Min Hr DoM Mth DoW user command
 00 00 01 01 * root { cd / && echo "Happy New Year!" > greetings.txt }

-Note: There is another option to schedule jobs using `crontab -e`, and that option is for each user, by default for logged-in users.
+Note: There is another option to schedule jobs using `crontab -e`, which is available by default for logged-in users.
 There is no user edit option present when editing using `crontab -e`.
-It can be run for a user rps using -u flag =>  crontab -e -u rps
+It can be run for a user rps using the -u flag =>  crontab -e -u rps

 Also refer: [Cron periodic config](https://docs.freebsd.org/en/books/handbook/config/#cron-periodic)